Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 #### <a name="restrict"></a>Restreindre

-Pour restreindre le traitement dans Delve pour votre organisation, vous pouvez désactiver Office Graph.
-Pour en savoir plus, cliquez [ici](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).
+To restrict processing in Delve for your organization, you can turn off the Office Graph.
+Learn more [here](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).

 #### <a name="delete"></a>Supprimer